-Iran's military power: What you need to know | DW | 13.05.2018
+Iran's military power: What you need to know | DW | 06.08.2018

 Bringing the world economy to a standstill

 A third means of Iranian deterrence is the threat to choke the world economy by shutting down the flow of oil in the event of conflict.
-Around one-fifth of the world's traded oil passes through the Straight of Hormuz between the Persian Gulf and the Gulf of Oman.
+Around one-fifth of the world's traded oil passes through the Strait of Hormuz between the Persian Gulf and the Gulf of Oman.

 Iran's strategy is to block the chokepoint through mines and employ asymmetric and unconventional naval tactics against enemy warships, such as swarming enemy warships with small, low-cost watercraft and speedboats armed with anti-ship missiles and torpedoes.

-Iran may be developing a similar policy in Yemen, calculating that in the event of a conflict with a regional enemy, the Quds Force and its Houthi partners could shutdown shipments in the Red Sea through the Bab al-Mandab Strait, through which four percent of the world's traded oil passes.
+Iran may be developing a similar policy in Yemen, calculating that in the event of a conflict with a regional enemy, the Quds Force and its Houthi partners could shut down shipments in the Red Sea through the Bab al-Mandab Strait, through which 4 percent of the world's traded oil passes.

 Read more: Yemen rebels hit Saudi tanker in Red Sea, Saudi Arabia claims